lqc/thinkcspy/source/functions.rst

        alex = make_turtle("black", 1)
        dave = make_turtle("yellow", 2)

-The trick about refactoring code is to see which things you are likely to want to change each time you call the function: these should become the parameters, or changeable bits, of the functions you write.
+The trick about refactoring code is to anticipate which things we are likely to want to change each time we call the function: these should become the parameters, or changeable bits, of the functions we write.

 Glossary
 --------